crummie5/blog/content/the_lone_sharepoint.md

 720.     auth=HttpNtlmAuth('gmsp2016.dev\\sp_services','908E2A7188837309B262350F152C6028:BA03A114DEF8D5C913983436960E592C')
 ```

 This point is quite useful if you get NTLM hashes from SAM / LSASS dumps or the [Internal Monologue Attack](https://github.com/eladshamir/Internal-Monologue).
+Note that in the last case, the NetNTLMv1 hash must be cracked into NTLM first.

 ### Dealing with Session State